z-a-w/Techmation-Online-Privacy-And-Policy/Privacy-And-Policy.md

 ## Collection of Routine Information

 This Techmation Online track basic information about their users.
-This information includes, but is not limited to, IP addresses, browser details, timestamps and referring pages.
+This information includes, profile pictures, usernames, phone numbers but is not limited to, IP addresses, browser details, timestamps and referring pages.
 None of this information can personally identify specific users to this app.
 The information is tracked for routine administration and maintenance purposes.

 ## Cookies

 Where necessary, this app uses cookies to store information about a visitor’s preferences and history in order to better serve the users and/or present the users with customized content.

-## Advertisement and Other Third Parties

-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track users activities on this app in order to display advertisements and other useful information.
-Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
-This app has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
-Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).

 ## Links to Third Party Websites